bhdicaire/dataLossPrevention/README.md

 ## What problem does it solve and why is it useful?

-I wasn't happy with the provided bundle of mock files to test my DLP policies.
+I wasn't happy with the provided bundle of mock files to test my DLP policies and [demonstrate compliance](techniques/compliance.md).
 They were either [too simple or not localized for my use case](dataSets/README.md).

 Friend don’t let friends test the effectiveness of a DLP solution with production data.
 You need _realistic test data[^1]_ in several formats such as CSV, JSON, SQL, TXT, and Excel to make sure your DLP Policies are working correctly especially after a significant change.